SK1793/FileTranzfer/README.md

 # FileTranzfer
-FileTranzfer is a project based on file transfer between devices(like smartphone,pc) using TCP connection...
+FileTranzfer is a Python GUI project based on file transfer between devices(like smartphone,pc) using TCP connection...

 To transfer a File Follow the following Steps: